"Who is who" in these FALQs

 Yes, per section 53 of the Powers of Attorney Act 1998 (Qld), if a principal in Queensland has their spouse as their attorney and they get divorced, then the Power of Attorney will be automatically revoked.

 When are attorney appointments automatically revoked?

-- if the attorney dies or becomes incapacitated; or
+- if the attorney dies or lacks decision making capacity

-What happens if my family or decision-makers disagree with my wishes under my Power of Attorney document or my Advance Health
+What happens if my family or decision-makers disagree with my wishes under my Power of Attorney?

 understanding of your wishes and the reasoning behind them.
 Usually, this helps make it more likely that they will support your wishes if your